anvichip/AI-code-detection-ML/experiment/report.md

 - Dataset size has a strong effect — performance rises steeply from Tiny → Medium datasets, but gains plateau after Medium, showing diminishing returns.

 ## Future Work
-- Due to time constraints we could not perform signigicance tests.
+- Due to time constraints we could not perform significance tests.